-We are actively seeking two computational associates and are always open to graduate students whose research interests align with ours (see openings) !
+We are recruiting a postdoctoral fellow (link) and are open to students and fellows whose research interests align with ours!

 Our research focuses on computational modeling of human multi-omics data to uncover the mechanisms driving cardiovascular and other age-related diseases, aiming to identify personalized strategies for disease prevention and treatment.